UNIVERSITY CATALOG: 2025-2026

 5. CPR Certification (infant, child, adult).

-7. Passage of Reading Instruction Competence Assessment (RICA).
+7. Passage of Literacy Performance Assessment (LPA).

 8. Forty (40) hours of fieldwork: alternative experiences that include English language learners/inclusive students/emergent learners/different grade levels.